pulumi/docs/reference/pkg/nodejs/@pulumi/gcp/folder/index.md

 <div class="pdoc-member-contents" markdown="1">
 <pre class="highlight"><span class='kd'>public </span>member: <a href='https://pulumi.io/reference/pkg/nodejs/@pulumi/pulumi/#Output'>pulumi.Output</a>&lt;<span class='kd'><a href='https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/String'>string</a></span>&gt;;</pre>

 The identity that will be granted the privilege in the `role`.
+For more details on format and restrictions see https://cloud.google.com/billing/reference/rest/v1/Policy#Binding
 This field can have one of the following values:
 * **user:{emailid}**: An email address that represents a specific Google account.
 For example, alice@gmail.com or joe@example.com.
 * **serviceAccount:{emailid}**: An email address that represents a service account.
 For example, my-other-app@appspot.gserviceaccount.com.